kghose/groho/Readme.md

 Groho ( গ্রহ )
 =====
-Groho is a simulator for inter-planetary travel and warfare.

-The simulator aims to give the user intuitions of how inter-planetary travel, commerce and conflict would play out in the near future within the solar system.
+Groho is a simulator for space flight, communication and warfare within the solar system.
-There is no faster than light travel, though there are no limits to how powerful spaceship propulsion can be.

-Spacecraft actions are defined using scripts called flight plans.
-The user defines the solar system model, initial conditions (such as number and disposition of spaceships) and the simulation evolves according to natural law and flight plan actions.
+Space is unimaginably vast.
+My goal is to create a simulator that will give us an appreciation of just how lonely even our tiny corner of the universe is.
+We define a solar system model (the Orrery - based on NASA's planetary data), set up space craft scripts (Flight Plans), and then sit back and watch the action unfold.
 The program makes it easy to setup, run, save, modify, inspect and compose (combine together) simulations.

+My hope is that we will come away with an understanding of basic orbital manuevers, an intuition of the time delays in communicating and coordinating across the solar system and a feel for what life will be like for our descendants who set sail away from the home planet.

 *Groho (গ্রহ) is the Bengali word for planet.
 Grohomondol (গ্রহমণ্ডল) is the word for planetary system but is more of a mouthful.*